myarmolinsky/Ponkemo-v2/README.md

 }
 ```

-- Pokemon are able to learn every move they have been able to learn throughout the generations.
-This is because I feel like if a Pokemon was able to learn the move once, it should still be able to learn it.
+- Pokemon are able to learn every move they have been able to learn throughout the generations